Life Insurance Beneficiaries: Who to Name and How to Update Them

 Understanding Primary and Contingent Beneficiaries

 Primary beneficiaries are the first in line to receive your life insurance death benefit when you pass away.
 These are typically your spouse, children, or other close family members who depend on your financial support.
-The insurance company will pay them directly, bypassing probate and delivering funds quickly when they're needed most.
+The insurance company pays them directly, bypassing probate and delivering funds quickly when they're needed most.
+According to 2026 industry data, U.S. life insurers paid out roughly $148.7 billion in benefits last year, and fewer than 1% of claims were denied, but disputes over who should receive the money continue to delay thousands of payouts each year.

 Contingent beneficiaries serve as your backup plan.
 They only receive the death benefit if all primary beneficiaries have died, cannot be located, or refuse the benefits.
 This creates a sequential distribution system that prevents your life insurance payout from entering probate.